Horn of Africa: Ecology

 It is estimated that about 5,000 species of vascular plants are found in the Horn, about half of which are endemic.
 Endemism is most developed in Socotra and northern Somalia.
 The region has two endemic plant families: the Barbeyaceae and the Dirachmaceae.
-Among the other remarkable species, there are the cucumber tree found only on Socotra (Dendrosicyos socotrana), the Bankoualé palm, the yeheb nut, and the Somali cyclamen.
+Among the other remarkable species, there are the cucumber tree found only on Socotra, the Bankoualé palm, the yeheb nut, and the Somali cyclamen.

 Due to the Horn of Africa's semi-arid and arid climate, droughts are not uncommon.
 They are complicated by climate change and changes in agricultural practices.
 For centuries, the region's pastoral groups have observed careful rangeland management practices to mitigate the effects of drought, such as avoiding overgrazing or setting aside land only for young or ill animals.
 However, population growth has put pressure on limited land and led to these practices no longer being maintained.
-Droughts in 1983–85, 1991–92, 1998–99 and 2011 have disrupted periods of gradual growth in herd numbers, leading to a decrease of between 37% and 62% of the cattle population.
+Droughts in 1983–85, 1991–92, 1998–99 and 2011 have disrupted periods of gradual growth in herd numbers, leading to a decrease of between 37 and 62 percent of the cattle population.
 Initiatives by ECHO and USAID have succeeded in reclaiming hundreds of hectares of pastureland through rangeland management, leading to the establishment of the Dikale Rangeland in 2004.

-As of 2023, the Horn of Africa is affected by a severe drought and famine that has been going on for six consecutive years, especially in Somalia and in the months from March to May during which 60% of the annual rainfall occurs.
+As of 2023, the Horn of Africa is affected by a severe ongoing drought and famine that has been going on for six consecutive years, especially in Somalia and in the months from March to May during which 60 percent of the annual rainfall occurs.
 It is estimated that the lives of a number of people ranging from 22 to 58 million are at risk.